The English Language Institute

-Northern Michigan University's ESL program is Northern's English Language Institute: NELI.
+Northern Michigan University's ESL program is English Language Institute: ELI.

 We are located at 163 Whitman Hall, which is on the corner of Norway and Fair Avenues (see campus map ).